vyskoczilova/woocommerce-payforpayment-old/README.txt

 See [PayPal User Agreement](https://www.paypal.com/webapps/mpp/ua/useragreement-full?country.x=US&locale.x=en_US#4), > "4.6 No Surcharges" for details.
 You have been warned.

 = Can't to setup my payment requirements in the user interface.
-The option I need is mising. =
+The option I need is missing. =

 The plugin user interface only offers either a fixed amout or a percentage of the carts subtotal.
-If you need to implement more complex calcuations like 'no charges for ordersa above 100 Bucks' or '2% of cart subtotal but at least 2 Bucks', you'll have to use one of the filters.
+If you need to implement more complex calcuations like 'no charges for orders above 100 Bucks' or '2% of cart subtotal but at least 2 Bucks', you'll have to use one of the filters.
 See [Plugin API](https://github.com/mcguffin/woocommerce-payforpayment#plugin-api) for details.

+<code>woocommerce_pay4pay_applyfor_{$payment_gateway_id}</code> specifies if a charge will be applied.

+<code>woocommerce_pay4pay_{$payment_gateway_id}_amount</code> allows you to alter the amount of the charge being added.

 = I want to use the latest files.
 How can I do this? =